 Hard ground broke his fall.
 His head hit dirt.
 He pushed himself up off the forest floor and squinted at the morning sun cutting through the branches of the old yew tree.
 Familiar smells and sounds assured him he'd returned to his father's dominion.
 The yew was as solid as the previous night.
 There was no evidence proving his harrowing adventure was anything other than a dream, until one of his arrows crunched beneath his boot.
 He found beside it a golden feather.

-The day happened to be his birthday.
-That evening, from the kitchen girls to the high lords, everyone celebrated the turn of the prince's twentieth year, everyone except Prince Hal.
+That evening, from the kitchen girls to the high lords, everyone celebrated the turn of the Prince's twentieth year, everyone except Prince Hal.
 The great hall no longer seemed great in his eyes.
 His father's castle was small and crude compared to the palace in the clouds.
 Noble maidens gazed at him with wet lashes as they danced the carols, yet not a one set off the faintest spark in his heart.

 Later that night, alone in his chambers, he pulled out the feather he'd kept secretly in his tunic throughout the festivities.
 It glittered in the candlelight.
 An hour before sunrise he stole quietly from his rooms disguised as a commoner with a rough woolen cloak concealing his sword and finely wrought mail.
 Crossing the great hall he passed a retinue of sleeping knights clumped around the hearth.